zedd-1983/project_journal/Project_journal_zk.md

 how to do this at first but luckily I have obtained a USBtoTTL module a while back for my own projects so I think that this will be perfect for the communication.
 Once I have established the connection between the board and the BT module I will start working on the second device and try to receive communication wirelessly.

+#### 29/11/2019
+I have been working on getting the Bluetooth module to work with K64F.
+But wasn't successful so far.
+I can connect to the module from my phone and it even generates an interrupt but that is as far as it gets.
+On top of it nothing gets printed into the terminal anymore for an unknow reason.
+Worst case scenario, I can revert to master just before the bluetooth module started to be implemented.
+I have also realized that I will need a different module for the main device (the one I am currently working on) as the one I am currently using cannot be configured in **master mode** and communication between two slaves isn't possible.
+Should however receive this module soon so will start implementing it's functionality then.
+I can still however keep trying to get communication going between my phone and the current bluetooth device as reconfiguration of the new device shouldn't be too complicated.